Alignak-monitoring-contrib/alignak-webui/docs/source/02_installation/index.rst

 Once the download sources are set, you can simply use the standard package tool to have more information about Alignak packages and available versions::

-   apt-cache search alignak-webui
+   apt-cache search python-alignak-webui

 Or you can simply use the standard package tool to install Alignak Web UI::

-   sudo apt install alignak-webui
+   sudo apt install python-alignak-webui

    # Check Alignak Web UI installation
    # It copied the default shipped files and sample configuration.